jfilak/sapcli/doc/commands/atc.md

 * _ERROR\_LEVEL_ All ATC Prio numbers higher than this mumber are not considered erros (default: 2)
 * _MAX\_VERDICTS_ Total number of verdicts returned (default: 100)
 * -o _OUTPUT_ Output format in which checks will be printed (default: human)
 * _SEVERITY\_MAPPING_ Severity mapping between ATC PRIO levels and Checkstyle severities (default: None).
 Could be passed as SEVERITY\_MAPPING env variable.
-Should be passes as JSON string, example: {"1":"error", "2":"warning", "3":"info"}.
+Should be passes as JSON string, example: {"1":"error", "2":"warning", "3":"info"}
+* _ATC\_FILTER_ Filter out ATC priorities higher than the set value.
 ### Output format

 #### Human